DrH97/sales-data-pipeline/README.md

 1. ~~Glue connection to RDS refused to connect and had to debug for quite a while.
 Continuing to review the issue~~ **Resolved** (security groups config)
 2. ~~Because of that, the ETL does not load the data to RDS and instead populates the catalogue tables temporarily~~ **Resolved**
 3. With an empty DB, the ETL needs to be executed twice to first populate the dependency tables before sales data can be populated in a normalised format. **Proposed solution:** edit the script to have the sales data insertion to come after all other data is populated
+4. Consider usage of other fields as the primary key instead of autogen id since they are used in joins quite a bit